ITenthusiasm/testing-websockets/README.md

 1. An `await`able function that starts the server and returns it
    - This is necessary for the `beforeAll` and `afterAll` portions of our test file.
-2. A function that can wait for a client to open or close a connection.
+2. A function that can wait for a client to open or close a connection
    - Reliably sending test messages, performing assertions on the responses, and telling Jest when the test is done requires us to have this control.

 We'll walk through each one of these functions and apply them to our test.
 Let's put these utility functions in a separate file called `webSocketTestUtils.js`.